Great Depression in the United States: Hoover Administration and the gold standard

-Roosevelt Administration and the gold standard
+Roosevelt administration and the gold standard

 At the beginning of 1933, during the last few weeks of Hoover's term, the American financial system was paralyzed.
 The Great Depression had been extended by the interventionist policy for four years.
 The bank crisis caused serious deflationary pressures.
 In fact, the worst period of 1932 – the Great Depression had passed, but the recovery was slow and weak.
 Roosevelt understood that traditional political and financial policy was not an adequate response to the crisis, and his administration chose to pursue the more radical measures of the New Deal.

 During the financial crisis of 1933 culminating in the banking holiday of March 1933, gold had flowed out from the Fed in large quantities, to individuals and companies in the United States worried about bank failures, and to foreign entities worried about the depreciation of the dollar.

 In the spring and summer of 1933, the Roosevelt administration and the Congress took several actions that effectively suspended the gold standard.

 Roosevelt took office on March 4, 1933, and thirty-six hours later, he declared a nationwide bank moratorium in order to prevent a run on the banks by consumers lacking confidence in the economy.
 He also forbade banks to pay out gold or to export it.

 On March 9, Congress passed the Emergency Banking Act, giving the President the power to control international and domestic gold exports.
 It also gave the treasury secretary the power to surrender of gold coins and certificates.

+In March 1933, Roosevelt banned all further issues of demurrage currencies and local currencies out of fear that the federal government would lose its authority over the monetary system.
+This arguably prolonged the Great Depression.